mui/mui-x/docs/data/migration/migration-data-grid-v5/migration-data-grid-v5.md

 - The `gridColumnsMetaSelector` selector was removed.
 Use `gridColumnsTotalWidthSelector` or `gridColumnPositionsSelector` instead.
 - The `getGridNumericColumnOperators` selector was removed.
 Use `getGridNumericOperators` instead.
 - The `gridVisibleRowsSelector` selector was removed.
 Use `gridVisibleSortedRowIdsSelector` instead.
+- The `gridRowGroupingStateSelector` selector was removed.
+- The `gridFilterStateSelector` selector was removed.
+- The `gridRowsStateSelector` selector was removed.
+- The `gridSortingStateSelector` selector was removed.

 ### Events